Project Report · CS-503, EPFL, 2026

 The body decoder is a temporal vector-quantised autoencoder (VQ-VAE).
 The encoder maps a window of raw motion features into a sequence of discrete tokens drawn from a learned codebook; the decoder reconstructs continuous motion from those tokens.
 The autoregressive language model is then trained to predict these tokens, so "predicting motion" is reduced to "predicting codebook indices".
 We use a codebook of 2048 entries, a 2x temporal downsampling rate, and a window size of 64 frames.
 The choice of compression rate is studied in Section 3.4 and on the Ablations page; 4x converges to the lowest reconstruction loss and the highest per-clip code diversity, while 2x retains a denser token stream that the autoregressive model benefits from.

 We additionally explore a residual VQ-VAE in which quantisation is performed at K hierarchical levels: at each level, the residual error left by the previous level is itself quantised by a dedicated codebook.
 The body language model is then adapted to predict K token streams per frame.
 We use K = 4 levels with 1024 codebook entries per level, trained with a cosine-weighted reconstruction loss that emphasises higher-frequency details at deeper levels.
-On the codec reconstruction benchmark this lifts R-Precision by roughly 9 points on the Overview split and 12 points on the Timeline-multi split, halves the FID, and shaves about 6 cm/s off the foot-skating; full numbers are reported in the codec reconstruction ablation.
+On the VQ-VAE reconstruction benchmark this lifts R-Precision by roughly 9 points on the Overview split and 12 points on the Timeline-multi split, halves the FID, and shaves about 6 cm/s off the foot-skating; full numbers are reported in the VQ-VAE reconstruction ablation.

 The caption is embedded by a frozen CLIP text encoder (ViT-B/32) into a single 512-dimensional vector.
 Path constraints are encoded by a small linear projection that takes, for each frame, the next four waypoints (x, y, t) expressed relative to the skeleton's current position, plus its absolute position and current frame index.
-This compact representation is shared between the trajectory controller and the body GPT.
+This compact representation is shared between the path controller and the body GPT.

-The trajectory controller is a closed-loop GRU (about 2 M parameters) that takes the caption embedding and path conditioning features and predicts, for each frame of the rollout, the next root (x, y) position and a heading angle.
+The path controller is a closed-loop GRU (about 2 M parameters) that takes the caption embedding and path conditioning features and predicts, for each frame of the rollout, the next root (x, y) position and a heading angle.
 It is trained to minimise the regression loss to the ground-truth waypoint trajectory, plus a heading-smoothness regulariser that removes per-frame jitter and an arrive-radius gating that prevents orbiting around the final waypoint.
 The heading parameterisation is travel-relative (turn rate w.r.t. the direction of motion) rather than absolute world-frame yaw; on still frames, where the travel direction is ill-defined, we add an explicit target-zero loss on the predicted turn rate, which fixes the spin-on-spot pathology that arises with the naive travel-relative formulation.
-See the heading representation ablation.

 The body GPT is a causal Transformer decoder over the VQ-VAE token vocabulary.
 At each step it predicts the next motion token conditioned on (a) the CLIP caption embedding, (b) the path conditioning features at the current frame, and (c) the previously predicted tokens.
 We use a 9-layer decoder with embedding dimension 1024, 16 attention heads, a block size of 51 tokens, and a feed-forward expansion factor of 4.
 Because the trajectory is provided to the GPT through the path conditioning, the GPT is no longer in charge of global position: it is conditioned on it, and instead focuses on producing motion that is consistent with the chosen trajectory.
 Trajectory comes from the controller, naturalness from the GPT.